 Is there a need?

 CAC scoring is a semi-automated system with absolute values and established grading methods.
-Reporting is usually uniform and highly reproducible unlike other pathologies like breast cancer, prostatic cancers and liver cancers.
-So it becomes questionable that is there a necessity for a standard reporting system for CAC scoring.
-At least in CAD-RADS it is more justified, as there are multiple components like percentage of stenosis, acute or chronic presentation and the specific vessel and number of vessels leading to reporting inaccuracies and a reporting system can make things more consistent and reproducible[7,8].
-Whereas in CAC, things are much clear already and the net benefit from a new reporting system is minimal except that it is linked with few management recommendations.
-One would expect the new reporting system to have the name like CAC-RADS like other established BI-RADS, PI-RADS and CAD-RADS.
-However, it was named as CAC-DRS as RADS is a trademark of ACR.
+Reporting is usually uniform and highly reproducible, unlike other pathologies like breast cancer, prostatic cancers, and liver cancers.
+So, it becomes questionable if there is a necessity for a standard reporting system for CAC scoring.
+At least in CAD-RADS it is more justified, as there are multiple components, like percentage of stenosis, acute or chronic presentation, and the specific vessel and number of vessels, leading to reporting inaccuracies, and a reporting system can make things more consistent and reproducible[7,8].
+Whereas in CAC, things are clear already, and the net benefit from a new reporting system is minimal, except that it is linked with few management recommendations.
+One would expect the new reporting system to be named CAC-RADS, like the other established breast imaging-RADS, prostate-RADS, and CAD-RADS.
+However, it was named as CAC-DRS, as RADS is a trademark of the American College of Radiology.

 Visual method

-CAC-DRS include both Agatston and visual methods of CAC scoring in describing risk categories.
+CAC-DRS includes both Agatston and visual methods of CAC scoring in describing risk categories.
 Agatston method is the widely used technique of CAC scoring and has been used in most of the clinical trials[4].
-Visual method is a very simple way of categorizing calcium deposition in coronary arteries as none, mild moderate and severe.
-No specific method has been described nor any reference to specific vessel or number of vessels involved[9,17].
-Also there is limited literature on the accuracy of this method.
-Only one study has compared the visual and Agatston methods so far and showed overall good agreement with assignment of same risk category as the AS in 73.0% and to within one category in 99.7% with good inter-observer agreement[17].
-Disadvantages include over simplistic approach and lack of strong supporting data.
+Visual method is a very simple way of categorizing calcium deposition in coronary arteries as none, mild moderate, and severe.
+There is no specific method described or is there any reference to specific vessel or number of vessels involved[9,17].
+Also, there is limited literature on the accuracy of this method.
+Only one study has compared the visual and Agatston methods to date, and it showed overall good agreement with assignment of same risk category as the AS in 73.0% and to within one category in 99.7% with good inter-observer agreement[17].
+Disadvantages include an over simplistic approach and lack of strong supporting data.
 More head to head studies are needed before recommending this method as an alternative to Agatston as management decisions are based on these categories.

 Missing component

-CAC-DRS provide risk categories based on the overall CAC score and also highlight the method used for scoring and the number of vessels involved.
+CAC-DRS provides risk categories based on the overall CAC score and also highlight the method used for scoring and the number of vessels involved.
 However, the severity of calcium deposition in a particular vessel is not considered in risk prediction.
 Regional distribution of CAC can be very heterogenous from the total CAC score[23].
-This can have affect the clinical management as one vessel for example LM can have severe calcium deposition while rest three (LAD, LCX and RCA) can have no or mild severity with resultant overall category being mild in spite of severe disease in LAD.
-LM being a major vessel with great impact on cardiac events as compared to other vessels, vessel based risk category could be more useful in the future.
+This can affect the clinical management, as one vessel, for example LM, can have severe calcium deposition while the remaining three (LAD, left circumflex, and right coronary artery) can have no or mild severity, with resultant overall category being mild in spite of severe disease in LAD.
+As LM is a major vessel with great impact on cardiac events compared to other vessels, vessel based risk category could be more useful in the future.

 Although extra coronary calcification is reported in CAC-DRS, it is not considered in final risk categories.
 It has been shown that calcification in the valves and thoracic aorta is associated with increased risk of cardiac events.
-Currently there is no agreed method of scoring these extra coronary calcifications[24,25].
+Currently, there is no agreed method of scoring these extra coronary calcifications[24,25].

 Management